FuzzicalLogic/traceStack/README.md

 Allows you or your code to get a (re-)usable JavaScript stack trace from within your code or console.
 It can be configured to guess anonymous function names (when working within a browser) and even limit the number of entries that you recieve.
 You may additionally create indepent `StackTracers` with different configurations to trace the access of public or priveleged properties.

 There are two versions: the full version for debugging environments and the lite version for embedding directly within your own libraries.
-The only significant difference is that the lite version does not include the ability to guess anonymous function names.
+The most significant difference is that the lite version does not support browsers that do not have useful stack info.
+This excludes IE9-, Safari 5-, Opera 8- and several other older browsers.
+If you need to support these, you can try the full version, or use [stacktrace.js][1].
+Another important difference is that the lite version does not include the ability to guess anonymous function names.

 ##### Notes: